Two shadows of a single black hole: Vacuum birefringence phenomena within Einstein-nonlinear-electrodynamics

 In order to obtain the shadow and gravitational lensing for the EH BH, it is necessary to discuss an observational setup consistent with the NED source, taking into account the effective metrics.
 To find this setup, we follow closely Ref.~\cite{MP2023} (see, in particular, Sec.
 IV A).

 We consider the reference frame attached to a static observer, described by a set of four orthonormal vectors $\hat{\lambda}_{\hat{a}}^{\ \mu}$, dubbed as vierbein.
-The index with hat ranges from 0 to 3 and identify the vectors in the vierbein.
-For the EH spacetime, the vierbein associated to a static observer is given by
+The index with hat ranges from 0 to 3 and identifies the vectors in the vierbein.
+For the EH spacetime, the vierbein associated with a static observer is given by

 The norm of the four-momentum, as measured by the static observer, is given by~\cite{MP2023}

 where $\bar{p}_{\hat{a}}$ are the components of the four-momentum of the photon projected into the vierbein $\hat{\lambda}^{\ \mu}_{\hat{a}}$, given by